St. Luke's - Roosevelt Hospitals - Member of Mount Sinai Health System - Child and Family Institute

 Director: Nadia Hidayatallah, Psy.D.

 General Description: This is a one-year, sixteen-hour per week advanced training opportunity focusing on hospital-based outpatient clinic work with children, adolescents, and families.
 The goal of the experience is to provide broad-based experience in the treatment of underserved youth in an urban hospital center.
-One OPD extern will be recruited for the 2017-2018 training year.
+One to two OPD externs will be recruited for the 2018-2019 training year.
+More advanced doctoral students are preferred.

 CFI-OPD is a psychiatric outpatient clinic offering diagnostic and therapeutic services to children, adolescents, and their families with a wide range of sociodemographic, ethnocultural, and diagnostic characteristics.
 It offers intake evaluation, crisis intervention, psychopharmacologic management, individual therapy, family therapy, parent-infant centered therapy, group therapy, and neuropsychological assessment.
 This is a multidisciplinary environment where externs work and collaborate with psychiatry residents, psychology interns and fellows, social workers, psychiatric nurse practitioners, and case managers.

 Responsibilities: Externs carry approximately five to six individual and/or family therapy cases, across the developmental and diagnostic spectrum, and may co-lead one group with a staff member.
-Two hours of individual supervision, with a licensed psychologist and a postdoctoral psychology fellow, are provided weekly.
-There *may* be opportunities for externs to participate on the child and adolescent inpatient unit; conduct intakes; and do psychological, psychoeducational, and/or neuropysch testing depending on interest, level of experience, and supervisory availability.
+Two hours of individual supervision with a licensed psychologist and a postdoctoral psychology fellow are provided weekly.
+Externs participate in a weekly extern group along with Parent-Infant Center externs; this group involves didactics taught by postdoctoral fellows, case conferences, and open-ended discussions about professional development and other topics.
+There may be opportunities for externs to shadow the postdoctoral fellow on the child and adolescent inpatient unit and to conduct intakes in the outpatient department.

 Populations commonly served: